andrejlukic/lunar-lander-ddqn/README.md

 ![NN with too little neurons seem to converge too late](./docs/tex/figures/nnwidth.png)

-# Discussion

-After the technical issues were resolved (more on this in the last section) the problem was easily solved using the DDQN / DQN methods.
-Using the trained agent to repeatedly land the rocket shows impressive results and even when the landing is not perfect the rocket usually does not end up crashing.

-# Future Work

 Since the Lunar Lander is not such a complex problem it would be interesting to compare the deep RL methods to the simpler methods from the family of the temporal difference algorithms and see how much faster